my1466952-byte/Live-ipo-gmp/README.md

 ## Live IPO GMP and IPO Details

-A live IPO tracking page can make it easier to find important information about current IPOs. **Finowings' [Live IPO GMP](https://www.finowings.com/IPO/live-ipo-gmp.php) page** provides IPO-related information including GMP, price band, issue size, subscription status, IPO period and listing details.
+A live IPO tracking page can make it easier to find important information about current IPOs. provides IPO-related information including GMP, price band, issue size, subscription status, IPO period and listing details.

 The page also allows users to view IPOs according to their status, such as upcoming, open and closed issues.